All Saints' Day: Evangelical Lutheran observances

+Anglican and Methodist observances

-The festival was retained after the Reformation in the liturgical calendars of the Lutheran Churches and the Anglican Church.
-In the Lutheran churches, such as the Church of Sweden, it assumes a role of general commemoration of the dead.
-In the Swedish calendar, the observance takes place on the Saturday between 31 October and 6 November.
-In many Lutheran Churches, it is moved to the first Sunday of November.
-In the Church of England, mother church of the Anglican Communion, it is a Principal Feast and may be celebrated either on 1 November or on the Sunday between 30 October and 5 November.
+In the Church of England, mother church of the Anglican Communion, it is a Principal Feast and may be celebrated either on November 1st or on the Sunday between October 30th and November 5th.
 It is also celebrated by other Protestants, such as the United Church of Canada and various Methodist connexions.

-Protestants generally commemorate all Christians, living and deceased, on All Saints' Day; if they observe All Saints Day at all, they use it to remember all Christians both past and present.
+Protestants generally commemorate all Christians, living and deceased, on All Saints' Day; if they observe All Saints' Day at all, they use it to remember all Christians both past and present.
 In the United Methodist Church, All Saints' Day is celebrated on the first Sunday in November.
-It is held, not only to remember Saints, but also to remember all those who have died who were members of the local church congregation.
+It is held not only to remember Saints but also members of the local church congregation who have died.
 In some congregations, a candle is lit by the Acolyte as each person's name is called out by the clergy.
 Prayers and responsive readings may accompany the event.
-Often, the names of those who have died in the past year are affixed to a memorial plaque.

-In many Lutheran churches, All Saints' Day is celebrated the Sunday after Reformation is celebrated (the date for Reformation is 31 October, so Reformation Sunday is celebrated on or before 31 October).
-In most congregations, the festival is marked as an occasion to remember the dead.
-The names of those who have died from the congregation within the last year are read during worship and a bell is tolled, a chime is played or a candle is lit for each name read.
-While the dead are solemnly remembered during worship on All Saints' Sunday, the festival is ultimately a celebration of Christ's victory over death.
+Vigil

+Being the vigil of All Saints' Day (All Hallows' Day), in many countries, such as Ireland, the United Kingdom, the United States and Canada, Halloween (All Hallows' Eve or All Saints' Eve) is celebrated on October 31st.
+Mass for the Vigil of All Saints is held in Christian congregations of the Catholic, Lutheran and Anglican denominations.
+All Hallows' Eve has traditionally been a day of fasting in Western Christianity; Traditional Catholics, Lutherans and Anglicans continue this practice in the present-day.
+Congregations of the Church of England, mother Church of the Anglican Communion, host light parties in their fellowship halls on All Hallows' Eve.
+In the Lutheran, Anglican and Reformed traditions of Christianity, All Hallows' Eve is dually celebrated as Reformation Day.
+During Allhallowtide (especially on All Hallows' Eve, All Saints' Day and All Souls' Day), it is common for Christians to visit graveyards in order to remember their loved ones; families often pray there and decorate the graves of their loved ones with garlands, flowers, candles as well as incense.
+During the 20th century the observance largely became a secular one, although some traditional Christian groups have continued to embrace the Christian origins of Halloween whereas others have rejected such celebrations.

+Hymnody

 In English-speaking countries, services often include the singing of the traditional hymn "For All the Saints" by Walsham How.
 The most familiar tune for this hymn is Sine Nomine by Ralph Vaughan Williams.
 Other hymns that are popularly sung during corporate worship on this day are "I Sing a Song of the Saints of God" and "Ye Watchers and Ye Holy Ones".

-Halloween celebrations

-Being the vigil of All Saints' Day (All Hallows' Day), in many countries, such as Ireland, the United Kingdom, the United States and Canada, Halloween is celebrated on 31 October.
-During the 20th century the observance largely became a secular one, although some traditional Christian groups have continued to embrace the Christian origins of Halloween whereas others have rejected such celebrations.